Programs and Practices Identified but Not Rated on CrimeSolutions.gov

 determined to have insufficient evidence for a rating to be assigned.
 In the figure below, this occurs in Steps 7-8.

-lists because of weaknesses in the programs themselves.
+lists because of weaknesses in the interventions themselves.
 Instead, our reviewers have

-determined that the available evidence was insufficient for a program rating to
+determined that the available evidence was insufficient for a rating to

 We post these lists so that you

-can see the full breadth of programs that we have reviewed for
+can see the full breadth of interventions that we have reviewed for

 CrimeSolutions.gov.
 This list also demonstrates the need for additional

-evaluation research in order to improve the evidence base for these programs and
+evaluation research and meta-analyis in order to improve the evidence base for these interventions and

 so that they can be reviewed on CrimeSolutions.gov.

-Figure: The Process of Reviewing and Rating a Programs Evidence of Effects on CrimeSolutions.gov
+Figure: CrimeSolutions.gov Process of Reviewing and Rating Intervention Evidence

-See Program Review and Rating from Start to Finish for a complete description of each step.
+See Program Review and Rating from Start to Finish or Practice Review and Rating from Start to Finish for a complete descriptions of each step.